-HOW HAS THE COVID-19 PANDEMIC IMPACTED THE OUTCOME/GOAL:
+How has the COVID-19 PANDEMIC IMPACTED THE OUTCOME/GOAL:

 Covid continues to play a role in the delay of turning units due to the long lead times of appliances, lumber and various other materials and supplies.
 In addition, the costs of materials and appliances are increasing.
 Housing has also received three different funds to address Covid related housing issues.
-There is the rental assistance fund of \$5.17 million, The Housing Assistance Fund (HAF) of \$2.2 million, and the IHBG funds of \$2.7 million, which will include an initiative to implement a voucher program for renters.
+There is the rental assistance fund of \$5.17 million, The Housing Assistance Fund (HAF) of \$2.2 million, and the IHBG funds of \$2.7 million.
 Oneida is still waiting for the Treasury to approve our plans for the Housing Assistance Funding which has delayed us in taking more applications for the mortgage assistance.
+The release of these funds is expected